-Cambodian (Khmer) cuisine is similar to Thai with fewer spices, but no less flavoursome!
+Cambodian (Khmer) cuisine is similar to Thai cuisine though with fewer spices, but no less flavorsome!
 It also tends to be healthier than other Southeast Asian cuisine.
 The staple food is rice, which is served with almost every meal and noodles are also popular.
 A typical meal usually consists of a soup, a main dish (often curry, stir fry or salad) and dessert.
-Prahok (fermented fish paste) is used to flavour many dishes and coriander, mint leaves and lemon grass are popular herbs.
-Cambodia’s climate, ensures that colourful and tasty fruits are available in abundance, including locally grown jackfruit, longan fruit, lychee and rambutan fruit.
-Like all other Buddhist countries, vegetarian food is readily available in most restaurants.
+Prahok (fermented fish paste) is used to flavor many dishes and coriander, mint leaves and lemongrass are popular herbs.
+Another popular dish is Amok, a curry made with fish, spices and coconut milk.